25 GMAT Test-Day Tips

 There are studies that show that chewing gum improves test-taking performance.
 I guess it can’t hurt.
 Just make sure that your test center allows gum.
 Some explicitly prohibit chewing gum during the test.

 This is a big day — it’s your Super Bowl, your World Cup, your Olympic gold-medal match.
 Get excited about it!
 Look forward to showing the test what you can do.
-Be resolved to dominate the questions!
+Resolve to dominate the questions!

-There is no better way to get in the zone and pump yourself up than to listen to some inspirational, feel-good tunes on the ride to the test center.
+There is no better way to get in the zone and pump yourself up than to listen to some inspirational, feel-good tunes on the way to the test center.

-I enjoy a good ole fashioned Rocky 4 Montage culminating in “Eye of the Tiger.”
+I enjoy a good old-fashioned Rocky 4 Montage culminating in “Eye of the Tiger.”

 Whatever your taste, from Beyoncé to Beethoven, find a way to get yourself excited to take the test.